 - Empower mental health champions — you probably have employees in your company who are not afraid to speak up about their struggles.
 Shine a spotlight on them and, if they’re willing, ask them to share their stories both internally and externally.

-In 2018, in the UK, 17.5 million sick days were attributed to mental health conditions - 19.4 million to other reasons, and 38.5 million to minor illnesses.
 While it’s logical for the flu to be the most common reason why employees tend to stay home from work, it makes you wonder how many times “other reasons” or “minor illnesses” have been used to cover up depression and anxiety.
 After all, it’s often much simpler to email the boss and say that you’re feeling a bit under the weather than to say that you’re going through a full-blown panic attack and need to take the day off to recover from it.

 If an employee feels that they’ll be ridiculed or reprimanded for taking a mental health sick day, they’ll just make up a different reason for it.
-This deprives you of the opportunity to offer concrete help, and contributes to the employee’s ongoing low engagement and reduced productivity.
+This deprives you of the opportunity to offer concrete help and contributes to the employee’s ongoing low engagement and reduced productivity.

 In addition to shining a spotlight on mental health issues and providing a safe space for employees to talk about them, your most important job is educating managers on the subject.

 The goal here is not for managers to become therapists — they cannot, and should not, give mental health advice to employees.
-However, they should know how to recognise common symptoms, how to navigate difficult conversations, and how to emphatically and inclusively talk about mental health.
+However, they should know how to recognize common symptoms, how to navigate difficult conversations, and how to emphatically and inclusively talk about mental health.

-What they should not do is brush aside or ignore an employee’s mental health concern because that’s tantamount to workplace mobbing and can cause struggling employees to feel unsupported and their problems to spiral out of control.
+What they should not do is brush aside or ignore an employee’s mental health concern because that’s equivalent to workplace mobbing and can cause struggling employees to feel unsupported and their problems to spiral out of control.

-A lot of the factors that contribute to high employee engagement rates are rooted in mental health and wellbeing.
+Many of the factors that contribute to high employee engagement rates are rooted in mental health and wellbeing.
 If you want your employees to be productive, motivated, and successful, you need to support them through their rough patches.

-At Ambassify, we take employee engagement seriously, which is precisely why we encourage all our team members to talk openly about mental health, train our managers to react empathically to these challenges, and design our internal HR processes to give employees time and resources they need to recover.
+At Ambassify, we take employee engagement seriously, which is why we encourage all our team members to talk openly about mental health, train our managers to react empathically to these challenges, and design our internal HR processes to give employees the time and resources they need to recover.
 In return, our employees reward us by coming into work ready and willing to give it their 110%!